-- 1. A well defined organisational structure with clear lines of accountability, which has a documented delegation of authority that sets out decisions that need to be taken and the appropriate authority levels of management, including matters that require the Board's approval. - 2.
-The Audit Committee reviews quarterly financial reports, annual financial statements and the internal audit report on a periodic basis.
+- 1. A well defined organisational structure with clear lines of accountability, which has a documented delegation of authority that sets out decisions that need to be taken and the appropriate authority levels of management, including matters that require the Board's approval. - The Audit Committee reviews quarterly financial reports, annual financial statements and the internal audit report on a periodic basis.
 Discussions with Management were held to deliberate on actions that are required to be taken to address internal control matters and risks identified by outsourced internal audit function. - 3.
 The Audit Committee reviewed and discussed with the External Auditors their scope of work, audit plans and reporting requirements prior to the commencement of their audit of the Group.
 The external auditors provide assurance in the form of their statutory audit for the financial statements.
 Further areas for improvement during the course of the statutory audit by the external auditors are brought to the attention of the Audit Committee through management letters, or discussed at Audit Committee meetings. - 4.
 The Executive Directors are closely involved in the running of business and operations of the Group and they report to the Board on significant changes in business and external environment, which affect operations of the Group at large. - 5.
 Experienced and dedicated teams of personnel across key functional units. - 6.
-Scheduled periodic management meetings are held to discuss the Group's performance, business operations issues, potential risks and control issues, as well as to formulate appropriate measures to address them to ensure business goals and targeted financial performance are closely monitored. - 7.
-Established internal policies and procedures for key business units within the Group. - 8.
-One of the Group's operations is ISO 9001:2015 and ISO 14001:2015 certified.
-Such certifications are subject to annual audit conducted by external ISO auditors to ensure continuous compliance and enhancement of the respective management system. - 9.
-Regular site visits are conducted by the Executive Director and management team to the business units to ensure operations are running smoothly. - 10.
-Whistleblowing policy is in place to provide an avenue to report suspected improprieties relating to fraud and unlawful conduct, abuse and non-adherence to Group's policy and procedures.
+Scheduled periodic management meetings are held to discuss the Group's performance, business operations issues, potential risks and control issues, as well as to formulate appropriate measures to address them to ensure business goals and targeted financial performance are closely monitored.